 Ryanair received a maximum possible 5 000 EUR fine from the Lithuanian Court for inappropriate behavior during the court proceedings.

 Ryanair came under fire after the company’s terms and conditions were amended and outlined that passengers must file direct claims for compensations for delayed, cancelled and overbooked flights and wait for 28 days for Ryanair’s response.
-It means that passengers may not ask a lawyer to file a claim on their behalf and may not also use services of claim companies such as Skycop.
+It means that passengers may not ask a lawyer to file a claim on their behalf and may not also use the services of claim companies such as Skycop.

 Passengers, together with Skycop, believe that such terms fall within the category of terms which have the object of excluding the consumer’s right to take legal action.
 They filed a claim to the court and asked to recognize these terms and conditions as unfair in so far as it causes a significant imbalance in the parties’ rights and obligations, to the detriment of the consumer.